30 Noteworthy Novels Set in Oxford

 Doomsday Book by Connie Willis

-The story shifts between her terrifying experiences in the past and the modern-day struggle to rescue her after the technology malfunctions, leaving her stranded.
+The story shifts between her terrifying experiences in the past and the modern-day struggle at Oxford to rescue her after the technology malfunctions.
+This malfunction leaves her stranded.
+Tension builds as the plague becomes a threat in both timelines.

 24. 24